What do the Quill Awards recognise?

 Organisations and groups of five or more individuals may submit a team entry.
 In a team entry, the name of the publisher or reporting team is acknowledged in official materials produced on the night.
 No individuals are recognised.

-This year, team entries are permitted only in the following four categories: Breaking News, Coverage of an Issue or Event, Innovation in Journalism and Podcasting.
+This year, team entries are permitted only in the following four categories: Breaking News Coverage, Coverage of an Issue or Event, Innovation in Journalism and Podcasting.

-For team entries, please choose the ‘individual entry’ option on the first page of the online application form, and then specify the team name in the supporting statement.
+For team entries, please choose the “individual entry” option on the first page of the online application form and specify the team name (how you would like to be recognised) in the supporting statement.
+For example, ‘The Port Fairy Gazette Investigations Team’ or ‘The Argus Podcast Team’.

 Can I enter a category more than once?

 Entrants may enter a particular category twice, with separate pieces of work.
-A new application must be submitted for each entry.
+A new application must be submitted for each entry and admin fee/s paid if applicable.

 Can I enter the same piece of work in more than one category?